PhilipSoliman/hpc-labs/README.md

     }
 }
 ```
-Alternatively, the PYTHONPATH environment variable can be set by on windows by adding the following line to the `.vscode/settings.json` file in the workspace directory:
+Alternatively, the PYTHONPATH environment variable can be set on windows by adding the following line to the `.vscode/settings.json` file in the workspace directory:
 ```json
 {
   "terminal.integrated.env.windows": {